Process Governance Model Maintains the Integrity of Process

 Process Governance

-Each process should have a designated process owner.
-The process owner is responsible for managing a backlog of changes or requests impacting his or her process.
-He or she must understand how the processes support business strategies, and always work to ensure the process continues to focus on delivering the expected outcomes.
-He or she must also have a very strong understanding of the process dependencies and interdependencies across the organization to balance how changes to the process may have impact on other areas of the organization.
+Each process within an organization needs a designated process owner who is responsible for managing the backlog of changes or requests affecting their process.
+The process owner must have a solid understanding of how the processes support the enterprise's strategies and ensure that the process continues to focus on delivering the expected outcomes.
+In addition, they must have a comprehensive understanding of the process dependencies and interdependencies across the organization to balance how changes to the process may impact other areas of the enterprise.

-In larger organizations or those with a global presence, process councils will be established with representatives from different parts of the organization or even from various countries who comment on or contribute to proposed changes, so all perspectives are considered.
-The process owner, in many cases, may defer approvals to the users of the process, or groups, such as process councils, but in the end, the process owner is accountable to the business sponsors and stakeholders that the process continues to deliver the desired outcome.
+For larger organizations or those with a global presence, process councils are established with representatives from various parts of the organization or even countries to provide feedback on proposed changes, ensuring that all perspectives are considered.
+While the process owner can defer approvals to users of the process or groups like process councils, they are ultimately accountable to business sponsors and stakeholders, ensuring that the process continues to deliver the desired outcome.